raven619claw/social_project/README.md

 I have bare minimum knowledge on how to implement all this so i'll learn on the way.
-If i have mentioned anything wrong do correct me on how to implement a feature
+If i have mentioned anything wrong do correct me on how to implement a feature Will try to not use frameworks for front end and get by with vanilla JS after i learn will replace all with frameworks

 Credit to all ppl who have developed the modules that i will use